nicolas-palacio/movies-list-project/README.md

 ## 🎬 About

 REST API used in [My Movies List](https://nicolas-palacio.github.io/my-movies-list/) .
-Includes the CRUD for User and Movies, JWT filter to every Http request, security config to handle the endpoints access.
+Includes the CRUD for User and Movies, JWT filter to every Http request, security config to handle the endpoints accesses.

 ## 👾 Tech Stack